Adimpression/Scarcity/README.md

 `domain(input) -> output`

 So far, this may be considered nothing novel, but as usual, the details are what is important.
 We will dweleve into it shortly.

+### Some things we will be discussion soon

+- A true abstraction is something you can forget about
+- Anything is defined by the input and output states, thus becoming its' identity
+- The more specific you get, the most abstract it becomes
+- The ability to repeat is true abstraction.
+- It is easier to repeat something than that which is abstract.